Mavrikant/clang-format-action/README.md

 This project can be used to run clang-format on every push using Github actions.

 ## Usage

-For a more detailed installation guide look [there](https://github.com/MarvinJWendt/run-node-formatter/wiki)

 Create a `formatter.yml` file in `.github/workflows/`.
 Paste this code into the file: